Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Bank Robbery.md

 W "I've got this all figured out.
 First, we're gonna need some special explosives.
 Like, the Real Stuff."<br>
 W "Not the stuff you get from the general store.
 No. I'm talking real, civil war–grade explosives."<br>
 W "Then, we're gonna need an explosives expert.
 Someone who really knows what they're doin'.
 Not some amateur."<br>
 W "Last, they've got the biggest, meanest, sturdiest safe in the West on that train.
-So that all the fancy city-folk can feel safe with their jewellery."<br>
+So that all the fancy city-folk can feel all nice with their jewellery."<br>
 W "We need some safe cracking equipment for that thing."<br>
 W "That's what we'll go for."<br>
 G "Well, that sounds good, but we're not really in a position to do any of that."<br>